 Sustainable products we’ve used and liked

-If you’ve read this post until here, you probably want to live more sustainably.
-Here’s some stuff that we’ve started using in our own journey to be more environment friendly, and that I think make sense for someone who wants to travel more responsibly.
+If you’ve read this post about easy ways to be more eco-friendly until here, you probably want to live more sustainably.
+Here’s some stuff that we’ve been using in our own journey to be more environment friendly.
+These aren’t affiliate links, and I won’t get paid anything if you buy something from them.
+They’re here because we really like them, and that’s it.

-Bamboo toothbrushes by Terra: They have fully biodegradable bamboo handles, and partially biodegradable nylon bristles (I haven’t been able to find good ones with fully biodegradable bristles yet).
-I’m going to try their tooth powder soon, too.
+- Bamboo toothbrushes by Terra: They have fully biodegradable bamboo handles, and partially biodegradable nylon bristles (I haven’t been able to find good ones with fully biodegradable bristles yet).
+I’ve tried their tooth powder, too, but it makes my mouth sensitive, so I don’t use it.

-Sustainable sanitary pads by Carmesi: These all-natural pads incorporate bamboo fibre and corn starch, are packaged in paper, and come with fully biodegradable disposal pouches.
+- Sustainable sanitary pads by Carmesi: These pads incorporate bamboo fibre and corn starch, are packaged in paper, and come with fully biodegradable disposal pouches.

-Colgate tooth powder: This is an alternative to the plastic tubes of tooth paste that are everywhere nowadays.
-Granted, there’s still some plastic on there, but at least it’s not ALL plastic.
-And you can carry it in your cabin baggage while travelling.
+- Colgate tooth powder: This is an alternative to the plastic tubes of tooth paste that are everywhere nowadays.
+Granted, there’s still some plastic on there, but at least it’s not all plastic.
+And you can carry it in your cabin baggage while travelling, if you like.
 But the quest for plastic-free oral hygiene continues.